solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 5: Working With Spark Pools

 Apache Spark is a popular in-memory parallel processing framework aimed at boosting the performance of big-analytics workloads.
 Azure Synapse Analytics provides deep integration into the power of Apache Spark by establishing metadata definitions of Spark cluster properties and configurations, also known as a Spark pool.
 It is important to note that defining Apache Spark pools within Azure Synapse Analytics yields no additional cost.
 Apache Spark in Azure Synapse Analytics will only incur charges once an instance is provisioned.
 An instance of a Spark pool is provided on-demand once a session is established, such as when executing a cell in a notebook.
 Once a session ends, the supporting infrastructure is automatically de-provisioned.
+In this task, we will leverage the Knowledge center to explore sample data with Spark.

 1. Return to the **Knowledge center** and select **Use samples immediately**.
 Select **Explore sample data with Spark**.
 Finally, select **Use sample**.